The DepEd Vision

 DepEd Division of Kalinga-Apayao started to operate as a schools division under the Department of Education in 1966.
 In February 14, 1995 upon the approval of RA 7878, an Act converting the province of Kalinga-Apayao into two regular provinces to be known as the Province of Kalinga and Province of Apayao saw the birth also of the two schools divisions; the Kalinga Division and Apayao Division.
 Kalinga Division, then was comprised of 9 districts, namely: Balbalan District, Lubuagan District, Pasil District, Pinukpuk District, Rizal District, Tanudan District, Southern Tabuk District, Northern Tabuk District, Western Tabuk District and Tinglayan District while Apayao Division was comprised of the following districts; Calanasan District, Conner District, Kabugao District, Flora District, Pudtol District, Luna District and Sta.
 Ana District.
 With the approval of the cityhood of Tabuk City in 2013, the schools division of Tabuk City was created with four (4) districts, namely: Western Tabuk District, Eastern Tabuk District, Northern Tabuk District, and Souther Tabuk District.

-OIC, Schools Division Superintendent
+Schools Division Superintendent

-OIC – Assistant Schools Division Superintendent
+OIC – Office of the Assistant Schools Division Superintendent